C3-PRO/c3-pro-ios-framework/Questionnaire/README.md

 Examples on how to achieve certain ResearchKit steps with FHIR.

+### Choice and Bool Questions

+There's a small sample Questionnaire [examples/Questionnaire-choices.json](examples/Questionnaire-choices.json) that has a `choice` and some `boolean` type questions.
+Notice how you can skip questions 1 and 4 but not 2 and 3.
+It also uses the `enableWhen` extension to conditionally show the 3rd question based on the answer to the 2nd question.

 ### Slider for Integers

 This will show the title “FHIR Likening”, a smaller instruction text and a slider going from 0-10, with 8 pre-selected.